Operational Breakdown

 - Manager and new-hire checklists A repeatable path that reduces guesswork and variation.

-- Central operational knowledge One more trusted place for the tools, workflows, and key context people need.
+- Central know-how One more trusted place for the tools, workflows, and key context people need.

 - Early milestones Clear markers for independence and contribution.